cryptfolionz/api/README.md

 Some of these endpoints are asynchronous - for example, endpoints where a balance or value has to be downloaded or generated.
-In this case, your request will receive an error status of "loading", and you should try again later.
+In this case, your request will receive an error status of "Not ready", and you should try again later.

 For example: